|

 NON-NATIVE SETTLEMENT

-Settlers first arrived along the Fraser River, as fur traders with the Hudson's Bay Company or as workers and suppliers.
+Settlers first arrived as fur traders with the Hudson's Bay Company or as workers and suppliers.
 Trading posts were established along the trade routes.
 Fort Langley was founded in 1827, Fort Camosun (Victoria) on Vancouver Island in 1843.

 Gold was discovered in 1858 and a gold rush followed in 1858-59.
 There was a sudden influx of 25,000 people which prompted key changes.